 If the element in the array identifies a particular client, protocol specified by the ranges argument will be recorded by the server.
 The recorded protocol data will not be returned to the recording client until the record context has been enabled.
-This is described in section 3.4 "Data Transfer".
+This is described in the section called "Data Transfer"

 If the element is XRecordCurrentClients, the protocol ranges specified by the ranges argument, except for device_events, are associated with each current client connection.
-If the element is XRecordFuture-Clients, the protocol ranges specified by the ranges argument are associated with each new client connection.
+If the element is XRecordFutureClients, the protocol ranges specified by the ranges argument are associated with each new client connection.
 If the element is XRecordAllClients, the protocol ranges specified by the ranges argument are associated with each current client connection and with each new client connection.
 When the context is enabled, the data connection is unregistered if it was registered.
 If the context is enabled, XRecordCurrentClients and XRecordAllClients silently exclude the recording data connection.
 It is an error to explicitly register the data connection.

-2.3.
 Protocol Ranges